yonghah/esri2sf/README.md

 sf version 1.0-1, you can enter common CRS format (any that sf::st\_crs() can handle) into the `crs` parameters and it will be able to convert to the ESRI formatted WKT needed for the outSR field in the REST query.

-    #Variety of inputs types that sf::st_crs() will accept as examples (all related to ESRI:102690 )
+Below are examples of the variety of input types that you can use with the `crs` parameters.
+All examples are just different formulations of the ESRI:102690 CRS.

     #ESRI Authority Code
     df1 <- esri2sf(url, where = where, outFields = outFields, crs = "ESRI:102690")